- Everleigh Recycling Centre Closed but legal advice being sought

-- Everleigh Parish Council – Extraordinary Meeting 16th November 2015
+- Everleigh Parish Council – Meeting Minutes – 23rd October 2018

 The small, quiet village of Everleigh, consisting of two parts, East Everleigh and Lower Everleigh, is set on the North East edge of Salisbury Plain in Wiltshire.

-Everleigh boasts all of the essential amenties, the local pub – The Crown Hotel , its very own Indian Restaurant –The Goa Balti , Richard Hannon’s Stables, Everleigh Farm Shop as well as a bus stop or two, as well as offering unspoilt countryside, peace and quiet and easy access to Collingbourne Woods and Savernake Forest, offers miles of woodland and pathways, perfect for outdoor pursuits if you are that way inclined.
+Everleigh did boast about having all of the essential amenties, the local pub – The Crown Hotel (however this is no more) , its very own Indian Restaurant –The Goa Balti , Richard Hannon’s Stables, Everleigh Farm Shop, sady no longer operating) as well as a bus stop or two, as well as offering unspoilt countryside, peace and quiet and easy access to Collingbourne Woods and Savernake Forest, offers miles of woodland and pathways, perfect for outdoor pursuits if you are that way inclined.

 Whilst not brimming over with local attractions, Everleigh boasts historical links to royalty and famous people of their day, archaeology and being the ‘playground’ for the Armed Forces both on Salisbury Plain and over it, with Everleigh being on the flightpath for a designated Drop Zone.